Ha Giang

 Highlights

-• Paddle by SUP through the majestic Tu San Canyon
+• Kayaking through the majestic Tu San Gorge

 • Trek along dramatic cliffside trails overlooking the Nho Que River and Ma Pi Leng Pass